KDSmel/KDSmel.github.io/README.md

       4–3 Blind well prediction and evaluation

-If you are totally fresh with python and ML concepts, you will need to get familiar with the basics to get advantages of this tutorial.
-As the dataset that we will work on here is a tabular CSV file including well logs and facies class, my two previous posts (10 steps in Pandas, 5 steps in Pandas) can be helpful for well log data handling, processing, and plotting.
-All implementation is based on scikit-learn libraries.
+You can find the jupyter notebook file for this tutorial [here](https://github.com/KDSmel/mini_projects/blob/main/Practical_ML_Tutorial_Facies/Practical_Tutorial_ML_Facies.ipynb).

 ## Part.1: Exploratory Data Analysis
 After data reading into python using Pandas, we can visualize it to understand data better.
 Before plotting, we need to define a color map(this step deserves to be in the Feature engineering part but we need here to plot color for facies classes) and devote color code for each facies.

 Note1: codes embedded in this manuscript are presented to understand the work procedure.
-If you want to exercise by yourself, I highly recommend using the [jupyter notebook file](https://github.com/KDSmel/mini_projects/blob/main/Practical_ML_Tutorial_Facies/Part1_practical_Tut_ML_facies.ipynb).
+If you want to exercise by yourself, I highly recommend using the [jupyter notebook file](https://github.com/KDSmel/mini_projects/blob/main/Practical_ML_Tutorial_Facies/Practical_Tutorial_ML_Facies.ipynb).

 Note2: shuffling data can cause differences between your runs and what appears here.